 Alkalosis occurs when your body has too many bases.
 It can occur due to decreased blood levels of carbon dioxide, which is an acid.
 It can also occur due to increased blood levels of bicarbonate, which is a base.

-This condition may also be related to other underlying health issues, such as low potassium, or hypokalemia.
-The earlier it’s detected and treated, the better its outcome is.
+This condition may also be related to other underlying health issues such as low potassium, or hypokalemia.
+The earlier it’s detected and treated, the better the outcome is.

 There are five main types of alkalosis.

 Respiratory alkalosis occurs when there isn’t enough carbon dioxide in your bloodstream.
 It’s often caused by:

 - liver disease

 - lung disease

 Metabolic alkalosis develops when your body loses too much acid or gains too much base.
 This can be attributed to:

 - adrenal disease